-- 1. To evaluate teaching, the reviewers will consider factors such as: knowledge and enthusiasm for the subject; organization of courses and subject matter; capacity to challenge students; ability to present abstract ideas and theories clearly; effectiveness to engage the class through lectures, discussions, or laboratories; encouragement of students to think independently; accessibility to students; fairness in examinations and grading. - 2.
+- 1. Because teaching practices vary across disciplines, reviewers will evaluate inclusive excellence in teaching by considering dossiers holistically, with the following set of factors serving as guidelines for consideration rather than a mandatory checklist: - a) Designing courses and using instructional practices that are based on learning goals and that foster student curiosity, creativity, growth, and critical and independent thinking; - b) Communicating ideas, theories, skills, and/or concepts from the relevant field in an accessible and intellectually challenging manner; - c) Creating an inclusive and equitable learning environment that prepares students to value differences and interact constructively with a diversity of people, spaces, situations, and ideas; - d) Providing clear expectations and constructive, fair, and timely evaluation of student work that enhances learning and growth; - e) Demonstrating continued self-reflection and growth as an inclusive educator; - f) Fostering student learning and belonging at Bowdoin by mentoring and supporting advisees, students enrolled in one's classes, and/or other students in the Bowdoin community. - 2.
 The nature of scholarly or artistic engagement varies according to the field of the candidate.
 Engagement may take the form of research, writing, publication, or creative work and exhibition.
 To evaluate engagement, reviewers will consider factors such as: progress towards publication, exhibition, or production of work; development of a program of scholarly or artistic work beyond that carried out before coming to Bowdoin; participation in meetings of learned societies or other forms of professional scholarly communication. - 3.
 Contributions to the College community include effective participation in college, departmental, and program committees as well as such activities as lectures, exhibits or performances for members of the College community; arrangement of visiting lectures, concerts, and exhibits; advising of student organizations; and myriad other activities that aid in faculty and college governance and enhance the intellectual and artistic life of the community.